 - Baseball cap when it is sunny (optional)

 Your child is able to wear a watch and a pair of small stud earrings, if their ears are pierced.

 Hair that is shoulder length or longer must be tied back and remain tied back for the whole school day.
 Please check your child’s hair regularly for head lice so that we are able to avoid class infestations.
 Thank you for your support in this matter.

 Children are not allowed to wear either make-up or nail varnish to school.

 Labelling ALL uniform – including shoes and hats

 It is vital that everything your child brings into school is named with a permanent marker or name label.
-It is surprising how often children will leave things lying around.
 If you have labelled ALL their items, then we can ensure that they are reunited with their owners quickly.

-Every child needs a book bag (Reception) or rucksack (Year 1-6).
-In this they will carry their letters, reading diary, books and homework.
+Every child needs a book bag (Reception – year 1) or rucksack (Year 2-6).
+In this, they will carry their letters, reading record, reading books and homework.

 Children in years 3-6 are asked to bring in their own plain see through pencil case, containing the following items.